Zakiya Randall

-Early life
+Early life and education

 Randall was born in Arlington, Virginia, the only child of Donnie Randall, an engineer, and Tanya Randall an information technology consultant.
 Randall's father is African-American and her mother is of African-American, Native American and Irish descent.
-By the age of two, Randall could read.
-She was awarded "Valedictorian" of her class at the age of five.
+She was homeschooled.
 Randall's interest in sports and music started at an early age.
 She has been trained in classical piano.
 By the age of 9, Randall had won the Atlanta Lawn Tennis Association (ALTA) championship event.

+Randall was a member of a child entrepreneurs group.

+Randall graduated high school in 2009, and subsequently attended the University of Maryland, where she studied computer science.

+Athletic career

 Her interest in golf began unexpectedly after joining a family friend on the golf course.
-In her first year of playing golf she won every tournament she entered and won the Atlanta Junior Golf Association (AJGA) Championship going on to receive "Player of the Year" honors.
+She began playing golf in 2001, at age 10.
+In 2002, her first year of playing golf, she won every tournament she entered and won the Atlanta Junior Golf Association (AJGA) Championship, going on to receive "Player of the Year" in the category of Intermediate Girls 12 and Under.
 At 14, Randall started gaining national and international attention for winning 35 of 36 junior golf tournaments.